Seelammahesh/file_management_system/README.md

 **Security details**
->JWT authentication is used for all protected APIs
+--- JWT authentication is used for all protected APIs
->Users can access only their own folders and files
->Folder names are unique per user
+--- Users can access only their own folders and files -- Folder names are unique per user
->File download is blocked if user is not owner
+---File download is blocked if user is not owner

 # Project structure